fix-project/fix/docs/design.md

 To give the Wasm module access to the Encode and the ability to create new Objects, Fix makes available the following host functions as imports.
 Each of them can be imported from the \"`fix`\" namespace:

   * `attach_tree_ro_table_N` (`externref -> []`): This function "attaches" the
-    Tree or the first entry of the Tag given in the argument to the Wasm table numbered *N*.
+    Tree given in the argument to the Wasm table numbered *N*.
 Future calls to
     `table.get`, `table.size` or `table.copy` (referring to table *N* as a source) will refer to the entries of this Tree.
 The argument must be a